Our PhD students

 Alongside my research, I have had a number of opportunities to get involved in teaching and outreach both of which have been very useful experiences.
 These experiences have convinced me that this is something I would like to pursue further in the future.

-I am a PhD student at the School of Maths and I am just about to start my second year.
+I am a second year PhD student at the School of Maths.
 My research field is Cancer Evolution and I am investigating extra-chromosomal DNA (ecDNA) evolutionary paths and mechanisms of reproduction, in order to understand connections with cancer development and treatment.
 I am mainly using numerical and statistical models and my research is deeply based on biological observations and clinical data.
 My supervisors are Dr Weini Huang and Dr Benjamin Werner and my project is done in cooperation with Barts Cancer Institute of the School on Medicine and Dentistry at Queen Mary University of London.

 I started my PhD and moved to London during the pandemic but despite this, I have never felt alone in Queen Mary's academic environment.
 I was involved in study groups, I could interact and work well with my research team and I attended seminars and conferences which made me feel part of a big community that shares my same interests.